Every Animal. Every Bushel — Traced.Tracked.

 Part of the Cultivate Ecosystem

 Producer is the upstream node in Canada's food data infrastructure.
-Every animal traced, every bushel measured feeds into the national picture that Cultivate is building.
+Every animal traced, every bushel documented feeds into the national picture that Cultivate is building.

 Producer